 - Age 59 1/2 and eight years of creditable service

-Enrollment forms must be received by Employee Benefits within 31 days of your leaving active employment.
+Your enrollment form must be received by Employee Benefits within 31 days of your leaving active employment.
 This is your only opportunity to enroll in these benefit plans.

 Active employee benefits end on the last day of the month in which you separate employment if you elect retiree coverage.
 Otherwise, coverage ends at the end of the pay period in which your employment separation occurs.
 Retiree benefits will commence on the first day of the following month.